-2022 2021 QR.'ooo QR.'000 Impairment loss on Asia Mobile Holdings Pte Ltd (i) 196,164 - Impairment loss on Ooredoo Myanmar Ltd. (ii) - 2,252,124 (Reversal) / Impairment on other (2,856) 148,340 Total 193,308 2,400,464
+2023 QR.'000 2022 QR.'000 Impairment loss on investment in associates (i) Impairment loss on Goodwill (ii) 78,909 524,974 196,164 Impairment loss / (reversal) on other non-financial assets (iii) Total 97,887 701,770 (2,856) 193,308

-- i) As at 31 December 2022, the Group assessed its investment in associate (Asia Mobile Holdings Pte Ltd ("AMH")) by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
+(i) During the year, the Group assessed its investment in associate (Asia Mobile Holdings Pte Ltd ("AMH")) by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
 The computations indicated that the recoverable amount of the investment is less than its carrying value and as a result an impairment charge of QR.
-196 million has been reflected in the consolidated statement of profit or loss. - ii) As at 30 June 2021, and as a result of the ongoing political situation, the Group assessed its investment in Ooredoo Myanmar Ltd. by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
-The computations indicated that the recoverable amount of the investment is less than its carrying value and as a result an impairment charge of QR.
-2,252.1 million has been reflected in the consolidated statement of profit or loss.
-The impairment loss is split as follows:
+72 million has been reflected in the consolidated statement of profit or loss.

+(ii) During the year, and as a result of the most recent Ooredoo Tunisia performance against its budget, the Group reassessed its investment in Tunisia by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
+The computations indicated that the recoverable amount of the investment is less than the carrying value and as a result an impairment charge of QR.
+525 million has been reflected in the consolidated statement of profit or loss.